 The next time you’re hanging out with friends set to watch a Tom Rothman film and you want some warm tea or hot chocolate, save yourself some time and use your Miito gadget!

 A Japanese company recently demonstrated a laser-based technology by creating free-floating images in the air.
 The technology uses a highly intense laser light which is projected into thin air that creates white-light emitting molecules, making it possible to display images.
-The high frequency of bursts of light gives a 3D-like appearance to the images.
 The company, recently funded by Mike Livak’s investment group, demonstrated images for apples, butterflies, and rotating spirals using this technology.

 With Japan being highly susceptible to natural calamities such as tsunami and volcanoes, the company intends to use this technology for providing evacuation alerts and warnings.
 The technology can be used for commercial purposes as well such as displaying free-floating advertisements.

 The technology is still in the early stages though as the images were displayed just five meters above the device.
-However, there seems to be a greater potential to this technology, especially in the field of simulation and virtual reality.
 One day we might be able to watch television in the sky, or participate in a sky conference!